imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 - argument that cache impact is "fair" between OPCODEs

 ### Warm-up impact
-Warm-up is the effect when immediate subsequent execution of the same bytecode is gradually faster.
+Warm-up is the effect when immediate subsequent executions of the same bytecode are gradually faster.
 This is due to:
 - processor cache L1, L2, L3 being pre-loaded with the EVM engine code and data
 - operating system cache
 - disk cache